 By John Knotek, Vice President Operations – Payments, InsurePay

-A re-post article from the ORBiT Canada Newsletter
+A re-post article from ORBiT Canada May 2015 Newsletter

 The P&C industry is a complex ecosystem with many moving pieces for brokers and carriers alike.
 Despite the inherent complexity there has been substantial change and will continue to be more.
 There is one process however that remains much the same for brokers, one that originated in the 11th century, checks.